6. Satan’s Schemes

 Meditate (think, ruminate or ponder) on Scripture daily.
 Highlight it in your Bible.
 Here is the sword of the Spirit, the word of God.
 If it was good for Jesus to quote the Scriptures amid dark times (Matthew 4), then it will do the same for you.

 Dedicate your children to God.
 You don’t have to do that in Church, although I would certainly recommend it.
 You can do that in the privacy of your bedroom in prayer to the Father.
 I believe that there is a principle of giving up ownership of all we are and all that we have, including our children.
-In some way, I think it undercuts Satan's attempts to get at us through attacking our family.
+In some way, I think it undercuts Satan's attempts to get at us by attacking our family.

 If the enemy comes against you with an accusation, take it to God in prayer.
 If there is sin in your life, allow this to drive you to the throne of grace and bring the issue to the Father in prayer (Matthew 5:25).
 Confess your faults to God, taking steps to correct sinful actions.
 It breaks the power of guilt.
 Then, remind yourself who you are in Christ and rejoice in His forgiveness.
 When Satan drops a guilty thought your way, it never points out the method of escape.
 It just brings a condemnation that hangs over us and makes us feel dreadful.
-Conviction from God points out something that is wrong, but it also reminds us that the cross is the remedy for all past, present, and future sin.
+Conviction from God points out something that is wrong, but it also reminds us that the cross is the remedy for all past, present, and future sins.
 When He convicts us of sin, the Holy Spirit always points to Jesus and His substitutionary finished work on the cross for us.
 “If we claim to be without sin, we deceive ourselves and the truth is not in us.
 9If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:8-9).

 Keep short accounts before God.
 Jesus taught that anytime we come to worship and remember that someone has something against us, we are to leave our gift at the altar, go and make things right with the person, and then come back and offer our gift (Matthew 5:24).
 I would recommend each evening going over the day’s events, asking God to search your heart so that you may get things right with God.
 King David prayed: “Search me, O God, and know my heart; test me and know my anxious thoughts” (Psalm 139:23).
 You might also need to get things right with another individual, sometimes making restitution for what you have done.
 This fulfills Jesus’ prayer to the Father, “that we may be one.”